JMS55/jms55.github.io/content/posts/2025_09_03_bevy_fifth_birthday/index.md

 > Side note: Unlike the last few releases, I won't be writing a blog post about virtual geometry for Bevy 0.17.
 I didn't work on the BVH-culling PR for Bevy 0.17 (that was all @atlv24 and @SparkyPotato) due to a combination of burnout and life getting in the way.
 While I've taken a break from virtual geometry, I've started _another_ huge project: Solari.

 Bevy Solari is a brand new crate for raytraced lighting coming in Bevy 0.17.
-While most of the work was technically done in Bevy 0.17, it's actually a ~2 year old project.
+While most of the work was technically done in Bevy 0.17, its origins trace back to a ~2 year old project.
 I've mentioned in past blog posts how I started it, and then later abandoned it (which lead to me starting virtual geometry) after poor results, and issues with keeping forks of bevy/wgpu/naga_oil up to date.

 Now that I'm taking a break from virtual geometry, and due to the introduction of some new algorithms and research papers, along with 2 additional years of learning under my belt and upstreamed raytracing in wgpu, I've restarted the project with a completely new approach.
 I'm really _super_ excited to share what we have so far, so expect a more detailed blog post about this soon!